-To examine how SPOs impact NWP, potential case-studies were evaluated during the Fall of 2016.
-During this period the second Wind Forecast Improvement Project (WFIP2) was ongoing.
-WFIP2 is a Department of Energy led project to improve short-term forecasts of physical phenomena that affect wind energy generation in regions of complex terrain (Marquis et al, 2015).
-The WFIP2 field campaign, located just east of the Columbia River Gorge (CRG), included a network of sonic detection and ranging (SODAR) instruments in addition to radar wind profilers.
+To examine the potential of smartphone pressures for NWP, potential case-studies were evaluated during the Fall of 2016.
+During this period, the second Wind Forecast Improvement Project (WFIP2) was ongoing.
+WFIP2 is a Department of Energy project to improve short-term forecasts of wind energy generation in regions of complex terrain (Marquis et al, 2015).
+The WFIP2 field campaign, centered just east of the Columbia River Gorge (CRG), included a network of sonic detection and ranging (SODAR) instruments in addition to radar wind profilers.
 WFIP2 weather discussions and forecast verification tools were used to select an optimal case study for SPO experiments.
 Since the number of phones in the uWx network doubled in mid-October, an initial case study in mid-November was selected.

 In this event, a surface low developed off the coast of Oregon before tracking northeastward from the Columbia River delta into north central Washington.
 Accompanying the surface cyclone was a warm front, which passed through the CRG region between 10-12 UTC on November 15th.
-A subsequent cold front passed through the same region five hours later, between 15-17Z.
-Following the passage of the cold front, wind energy generation by the Bonneville Power Administration (BPA) climbed from near zero to 4000 Megawatts (MW) as westerly winds picked up behind the front (Fig 22).
-West of the Cascades widespread light to moderate precipitation persisted until around 13 UTC when heavier banded precipitation began to emerge.
-The surface low achieved its maximum strength just after making landfall around 12 UTC.
+A subsequent cold front passed through the same region five hours later, between 1500-1700 UTC.
+Following the passage of the cold front, wind energy generation by the Bonneville Power Administration (BPA) climbed from near zero to 4000 Megawatts (MW) as westerly winds picked up behind the front (Fig. 22).
+West of the Cascades, widespread light to moderate precipitation persisted until around 1300 UTC, when heavier banded precipitation began.
+The surface low achieved its maximum strength just after making landfall around 1200UTC.